karlyeurl/tboimechanics/README.md

-tboimechanics
+The Binding of Isaac Mechanics analysis
 =============

-The Binding of Isaac mechanics analysis
+See the PDF file.
+Work in progress, I guess.
+I'll update this now and then.